We in the CREC adhere to the historic Christian Creeds and also affirm the evangelical tenets of Protestantism.

 And in one Lord Jesus Christ,

-the only begotten Son of God, begotten of His Father before all worlds,
+the only-begotten Son of God, begotten of the Father before all worlds,

 God of God, Light of Light, very God of very God, begotten, not made,

 being of one substance with the Father; by whom all things were made;